abdihakim148/hiveguard/README.md

 ## Features

-- **Security**: Utilizes Argon2 for password hashing and Paseto for token management.
+- **Security**: Utilizes Argon2 for password hashing and JWT for token management.
+Initially, we will use JWT due to the lack of good Rust libraries for PASETO.
+We may consider implementing our own PASETO solution in the future.
 - **Flexible Architecture**: Hexagonal architecture for easy integration and adaptability.

 ### Features to be Implemented